tcjennings/tcjennings.github.io/99_about.md

 # Comment Policy

 Right now I have no intention of adding comment functionality to posts or pages.
+If you want to discuss some content, see the Contact Policy.
+You could create a thread in a public forum and bring my attention to it.

+# Contact Policy

-If you want to contact me, send me an @ message on Twitter.
+If you want to contact me, send me an @ message on Twitter or an email at the listed address.

 # Advertising Policy